-The RRM provides grants that respond to emerging, unanticipated and/or time-bound opportunities that will help FP2020 meet its goal of enabling 120 million more women and girls using contraceptives by 2020.
+The RRM provides grants for time-sensitive projects that will help FP2020 meet its goal of enabling 120 million more women and girls using contraceptives by 2020.

 The RRM supports projects that amplify existing family planning programs in an FP2020 focus country.
 RRM grants are catalytic, unblocking challenges to stimulate FP2020 work and aims.